 - a 3% set aside for Disabled Veteran Owned Business Enterprises

-Also note that the State offers minority and woman owned business certification services.
-Certification provides state-backed documentation of your business status, which can be beneficial in pursuing contracting opportunities at the local and federal level, as well as in the private sector.
+Also, note that the State offers minority and woman-owned business certification services.
+Certification provides state-backed documentation of your business status, which can be beneficial in pursuing contracting opportunities at the local and federal levels, as well as in the private sector.

 New Jersey Institute of Technology (NJIT) Procurement Technical Assistance Center (PTAC) provides free counseling in addition to training and technical resources to New Jersey-based businesses, including those looking to successfully identify and bid on government contracts.
 Its resources help clients navigate the procurement process.